-The Town is authorized to invest in obligations of the U.S. Treasury, its agencies, instrumentalities and the Florida PRIME and the Fund B Surplus Funds Trust Fund administered by the State Board of Administration.
+The Town is authorized to invest in obligations of the U.S. Treasury, its agencies, instrumentalities and the Florida PRIME administered by the State Board of Administration.
 The investment policy defined in the statutes attempts to promote, through state assistance, the maximization of net interest earnings on invested surplus funds of local units of governments while limiting the risk to which the funds are exposed.